LuisVielva/PLACNETw/README.md

 The script `doit` is the main bash script that executes to check if a request has been received, checks if everything is correct, performs all the calculations, makes the processed data available to the user, and sends a link to the user when everything is ready to use.
 The script is executed every minute by crontab, and uses the python program `fastasplit.py`; the perl programs `blastRefDB.pl`, and `sam2scaffold.pl`; and the bash script `contigInReferenceInfo`.

-The directory `www` has the source code of the web interface
+The directory `www` has the source code of the web interface.
+The folder `wwww/upload` has the complete source code of the web interface to upload the read files.
+The folder `www/ex1` has the complete source code of the PLACNETw web interface (the web application used to interact with the graph).